Merchant fleet

 ; Clarksons Research.

-Note: Commercial ships of 100 gt and above.
-Figures refer to the beginning of the year.
+Note: Commercial ships of 1000 gt and above.
+Beginning-of-year figures.

 Vessels